 He comes to Temple Beth Rishon from Temple Shaaray Tefila in New York City.
 He has served as rabbi, rabbinic intern, hospital chaplain, student rabbi and teacher in congregations, hospitals and nursing homes in New York, California, Montana, Ohio, Tennessee, Argentina and Brazil.

 Reb Beni (as he likes to be called) is passionate about Jewish law, rabbinic literature and Jewish thought.
 When not at shul, he can be seen strumming his guitar, cooking a nice dinner, sitting on his meditation cushion, reading or rooting for Botafogo, a Brazilian soccer team.
-He shares his life with his wife, Rabbi Miriam Wajnberg, and their sons, Shai Lev who is 3 years old and Rafi who is 5 months old.
+He shares his life with his wife, Rabbi Miriam Wajnberg, and their sons, Shai Lev and Rafael Mendel.

 After 22 years as the senior rabbi at Temple Beth Rishon, Dr. Rabbi Kenneth A. Emert retired in June, 2017 to follow other pursuits.
 Our hearts were saddened to see Rabbi Emert leave his post but we celebrated this milestone with him at a gala send off in his honor, wishing him much luck in the future.